Tracey Emin: Public recognition

 Elton John collects Emin's work, as did George Michael.
 Michael and his partner Kenny Goss held the A Tribute To Tracey Emin exhibition in September 2007 at their Dallas-based museum, the Goss-Michael Foundation (formerly Goss Gallery).

 This was the inaugural exhibition for the gallery which displayed a variety of Emin works from a large blanket, video installations, prints, paintings and a number of neon works including a special neon piece George Loves Kenny (2007) which was the centrepiece of the exhibition, developed by Emin after she wrote an article for The Independent newspaper in February 2007 with the same title.
 Goss and Michael (died 25 December 2016), acquired 25 works by Emin.

-Other celebrities and musicians who support Emin's art include models Jerry Hall and Naomi Campbell, film star Orlando Bloom who bought a number of Emin's works at charity auctions and pop band Temposhark, whose lead singer collects Emin's art, named their debut album The Invisible Line, inspired by passages from Emin's book Exploration of The Soul.
+Other celebrities and musicians who support Emin's art include models Jerry Hall and Naomi Campbell, film star Orlando Bloom, who bought a number of Emin's works at charity auctions.
+Pop band Temposhark, whose lead singer collects Emin's art, named their debut album The Invisible Line, inspired by passages from Emin's book Exploration of The Soul.
 Rock legend Ronnie Wood of the Rolling Stones is a well documented friend of Emin, whose own paintings are inspired by Emin's work.
-In 2004 Emin presented Madonna with the UK Music Hall of Fame award.

-Emin was invited to Madonna's country estate Ashcombe and has been described by the singer, "Tracey is intelligent and wounded and not afraid to expose herself," she says.
-"She is provocative but she has something to say.
+Emin was invited to Madonna's country estate Ashcombe.
+The singer described Emin, saying: "Tracey is intelligent and wounded and not afraid to expose herself," and, "She is provocative but she has something to say.
 I can relate to that."
 David Bowie, a childhood inspiration of Emin's, also became friends with the artist.
 Bowie once described Emin as "William Blake as a woman, written by Mike Leigh".